geosolutions-it/ckanext-faoclh/README.md

 ## Enabling Common Resource Preview Tools

 The CKAN resource page can contain one or more visualizations of the resource data or file contents (a table, a bar chart, a map, etc).
 These are commonly referred to as resource views.
 Different view types are implemented via custom plugins, which can be activated on a particular CKAN site.
-To enable a resource views, add them by editing the `ckan.plugins` property in the CKAN config file (production.ini found at `/etc/ckan/default/production.ini`) as shown below and restart CKAN:
+Enable resource views by editing the `ckan.plugins` property in the CKAN config file (production.ini found at `/etc/ckan/default/production.ini`) as shown below and restart CKAN:
 ```
 ckan.plugins = [...] image_view recline_view pdf_view [...]
 ```
 The main features of resource views are:
 - One resource can have multiple views of the same data (for example a grid and some graphs for tabular data).
-- Dataset editors can choose which views to show, reorder them and configure them individually.
+- Dataset editors can choose which views to show, reorder them, and configure them individually.
 - Individual views can be embedded on external sites.

 Whether a particular resource can be rendered by the different view plugins is decided by the view plugins themselves.
 This is generally done checking the resource format or whether its data is on the [DataStore extension](https://docs.ckan.org/en/2.8/maintaining/datastore.html) or not.

-From the management interface you can create and edit views manually, to automatically create resource types whenever a new resource is created/updated, add them by editing the `ckan.views.default_views` property in the CKAN config file (production.ini found at `/etc/ckan/default/production.ini`) as shown below and restart CKAN:
+From the management interface, you can create and edit views manually, to automatically create resource types whenever a new resource is created/updated, add them by editing the `ckan.views.default_views` property in the CKAN config file (production.ini found at `/etc/ckan/default/production.ini`) as shown below and restart CKAN:
 ```
 ckan.views.default_views = [...] recline_view pdf_view geojson_view [...]
 ```